kaiwen789/simulator_java/README.md

 # simulator_java
 This is a JAVA program to do simulation on biological models.
+The original program is written by Yu-Hsin Kuo, and I want to thank Howard fot his contribution to the formatting for model checker.
+If you are going to use this simulator, please cite the paper:

+DiSH Simulator: Capturing Dynamics of Cellular Signaling with Heterogeneous Knowledge @ arXiv